sachingopal/sachingopal/README.md

 - 👋 Hi, I’m @sachingopal
-- 👀 I’m interested in python, ansible and spennd my time hacing conciousness
+- 👀 I’m interested in python and Ansible and spend my time having consciousness
 - 🌱 I’m currently learning Azure
 - 💞️ I’m looking to collaborate on anything as long as it interests me
 - 📫 Find me at www.sachingopal.com